ksu-is/Micro-Inventory-Tracker/README.md

 # Micro-Lifecycle-Tracker

-#Welcome to the The Micro Lifecycle Tracker
+#Welcome to the The Micro Inventory Tracker

-This application is to be used by the client to track and manage the lifecycle of enterprise IS equipment.
+This application is to be used by the client to track and manage the current stock of enterprise IS equipment.

-Upon entry into a database, standard equipment is given a 36 month lifecycle.
-Enabling greater visibility throughout the organization, Micro Tracker will notify with ease of upcoming upgrades.
-Automatic reporting is to alert interested parties on a yearly basis.
+Upon entry into the tkinter GUI, equipment equipment can be tracked of model, make, inventory, and supplier.

 #Entry into Micro Lifecycle Tracker